MileHacker Logo

 Conscious Consumption

 • Waste management mainly uses landfills.
-Recycling infrastructure is limited.
+Recycling limited infrastructure.
 Visitors are encouraged to minimize waste and dispose of it responsibly.

 • Antigua relies heavily on desalination for freshwater.
 Practice responsible habits: take shorter showers, reuse towels, avoid leaving taps running.